Ruckus (film): Plot

-Kyle returns to Jenny's home, where she reveals to him that Sheriff Pough has just informed her that her husband has been confirmed as deceased by the military.
+Kyle returns to Jenny's home, where she reveals to him that Sheriff Pough has just informed her that the military has confirmed her husband as deceased.
 Later that night, Kyle accompanies Jenny and Bobby to the local fair, where they spend the evening at the carnival.
 Cece, a local farmer, spots Kyle with Jenny and calls Deputy Dave.
 The two men assail him at the carnival and kidnap him while Jenny takes Bobby to the bathroom.
 The men bring him to Homer's farm, where they hold him hostage in a grain elevator.

 Locked in a cage, Kyle suffers posttraumatic stress disorder flashbacks to his time in Vietnam.
 The following morning, Deputy Dave brings a large gathering of men to the grain elevator to harass and beat Kyle.
-They attempt to wage a fight with him, but Kyle beats several of the men up before leaping from the top of the grain elevator into a river below.
+They attempt to wage a fight with him, but Kyle beats several of the men before leaping from the top of the grain elevator into a river below.

 The townsmen attempt to find Kyle in the water, but he hides beneath the surface to evade them.
-He steals a boat and is swiftly pursued by the men, who race after him in two others.
-Meanwhile, Jenny hears gunfire from the river, and picks up Sam and Sheriff Pough from her house to bring them to the scene.
+He steals a boat and is swiftly pursued by the men in two boats.
+Jenny hears gunfire from the river.
+She picks up Sam and Sheriff Pough from her house to bring them to the scene.
 Using liquor bottles found in his boat, Kyle fashions molotov cocktails, which he hurls at his attackers from the shore, causing their boats to explode and leaving them stranded on a small island in the river.

 Kyle is pursued on the island by the men, though Cece is now fearful of him.
 Kyle camouflages himself with mud and terrorizes his attackers with a number of traps and makeshift weapons, instilling fear in all of them.
-Jenny, Sam, and Sheriff Pough descend upon the scene as all of Kyle's attackers flee fearfully into the river.
+Jenny, Sam, and Sheriff Pough arrive as all of Kyle's attackers flee fearfully into the river.
 Sam, having been informed by Jenny that Kyle is harmless, declares that Kyle may stay on the river island and have it as his own.
 Jenny looks on fondly as Kyle washes the mud from himself in the water.